BiEchi/my-homepage/content/home/cowork.md

 title: Collaboration
 ---

--   I don’t have any bandwidth to collaborate with any interns this semester (SP2024).
+-   I don’t have bandwidth to collaborate with any undergraduate interns this semester (SP2024).
--   My intern policy will be updated by end of SP2024.
+-   If you’re a graduate student, and you’re interested in language model interpretability, reach out to my email.